furality/vrc-friend-list-extension/README.md

 Since the extension state is reloaded on every opening, storing certain data helps improve UX.
 As a reminder, all data is saved locally and never sent/shared with any 3rd party.

-* **pastFriendsIds** - An array of VRChat friend IDs as retrieved from API, formatted to a JSON object.
-To prevent a blank textarea on the reopenning of the extension especially if the user closes it on error or tab navigation does.
+* **pastFriendsIds** - An array of VRChat friend IDs as retrieved from API, formatted to a new JSON object.
+This is stored so that there's no blank textarea after a retrieval from the pop up closing due to navigation or user error.
 * **pastFriendsIdsDate** - Date timestamp since the last successful API response, to display to the user via "Last retrieved on" text in the footer.
-Helps the user know how old the data is.
+Helps communicate how fresh the saved friend IDs data is.
 * **lastError** - A string identifier for the last error received from a failed response.
-For example, used for toggling the authentication error visual.
+For example, it's used for toggling the authentication error visual.
 * **lastPressedDate** - Date timestamp since the last time the "Get IDs" button was pressed.
-This is to rate limit requests to prevent API abuse from user error.
+This is to rate limit requests that prevents API abuse from user error.
 Used on the UI to calculate and show the animated button countdown.

 # Development